wkoffel/outlearn-modules/README.md

 < !-- @section, "title": "Getting started" -->
 ```

 Alternatively, you can leave out the "title" attribute and the platform will take the first heading after the section tag and make it the title.
-It does not matter if the heading is h1, h2, etc. So you could replace the above code with:
+So you could replace the above code with:

 ```markdown
 < !-- @section -->